Computational Frameworks for Patterned Two-Dimensional Magnetism: Emerging Computational Paradigms and Future Directions

 \subsection{Scalable, Data-Centric, and Predictive Simulation Ecosystems}

 Scalability remains a defining constraint for realistic patterned systems containing long-range dipolar and Dzyaloshinskii--Moriya interactions.
 GPU-accelerated Monte Carlo and spin-dynamics codes now scale to millions of spins, while hierarchical coarse-graining bridges atomistic and micromagnetic regimes \cite{Chen2024JCompSci, Muller2019:PRB}.
 Parallel to algorithmic advances, data-centric integration has been becoming essential~\cite{Rhone2020SciRep}.
-Interpretable machine-learning surrogates and active-learning strategies accelerate phase mapping across high-dimensional geometric parameter spaces~\cite{Acosta2022ApplMatInt}.
+Interpretable machine-learning surrogates and active-learning strategies accelerate phase mapping across high-dimensional geometric parameter spaces~\cite{Acosta2022ACSAMI}.
 Bayesian uncertainty quantification provides confidence intervals for predicted transition temperatures and coercive fields, addressing fabrication-induced variability~\cite{Hu2025PRM}.
 Emerging digital-twin concepts aim to integrate electronic-structure calculations, thermodynamic spin simulations, and experimental imaging data into adaptive, continuously updated models of patterned devices\cite{Bolyachkin2024CompMat}.
-Realizing such ecosystems will require standardized data formats, reproducible workflows, and interoperability between atomistic and continuum solvers.
+Machine-learning-assisted screening has also been applied to intrinsically spin-ordered 2D nanomagnets, demonstrating the utility of interpretable models for rapid property estimation \cite{Kar2024ACSAMI}.
+So we realize such ecosystems will require standardized data formats, reproducible workflows, and interoperability between atomistic and continuum solvers.
 Collectively, these developments indicate a transition from equilibrium-focused modeling toward integrated, uncertainty-aware, and multiscale simulation platforms.
 The extent to which computational patterned magnetism achieves predictive design capability will depend on scalable algorithms, consistent parameter transfer across scales, and rigorous validation against experiment.\\ For clarity, Table~\ref{tab:emerging_paradigms} compiles the emerging computational paradigms outlined in this section, identifying their scientific objectives, methodological challenges, and representative solution strategies.
 The overview underscores the ongoing transition from descriptive simulation toward scalable and uncertainty-aware predictive modeling.